Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 created regarding the following algorithm:

 1. key = LoRaWAN AppSKey
-2. string = devEui in HEX representation, padded to 128 bits by adding 0s as most significant bits
-3. output = aes128_encrypt(key, string)
+2. cmac = aes128_cmac(key, devEui)
-4. IID = 64 least significant bits of output
+3. IID = cmac[0..7]

-aes128_encrypt algorithm is the generic algorithm described in IEEE802.15.4/2006 Annex B [IEEE802154].
+aes128_cmac algorithm is described in [rfc4493].
 It has been chosen as it is already used by devices for LoRaWAN procotol.

 As AppSKey is renewed each time a device joins or rejoins a network, the IID will change over time; this mitigates privacy, location tracking and